uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 app runs.
 Where's the rest of the 33% improvement?

 It's there, but profiling the app for a fixed amount of time makes it harder to see.

-- xA = 0.5s
+You can find the improvement by looking at the change of time spent in B, since the time to run B has not changed.
+The assumption here is that the increase in throughput in A and B are the same, which is reasonable for a synchronous application.

-- yB = 0.5s
+- xB = 0.5s

-improvement increases calls to A and B by the same factor, n
-- nxA^ = 0.333s
-- nyB = 0.666s
+- nxB = 0.666s

-yB = 0.5
-nyB = 0.666
-want to know how many more calls to B, ie. n
+We want to know n, so divide both sides by xB, which we know is 0.5s:

-n = nyB / yB = 0.666 / 0.5 = 1.333, ie a 33% improvement
+nxB / xB = n = 0.666 / 0.5 = 1.33

 It's easier to see where the performance gain was made by running the app for a certain number of iterations.
 Say you run it for 10 iterations.
 Before the optimisation, the run takes 1 second.
 Afterwards, it takes 750ms.
-The 33% improvement is much easier to see there.
+The 33% increase in throughput of the app is immediately obvious (1000 / 750 = 1.33), and the 250ms saved all comes from A.

 <figure>
   <img src="/blog/20230330_making_csharp_go_fast/derp_profile_3.png"